 The Downtown Campus Art program is a place where everyone's efforts are celebrated.
 It is a place of thinking, planning, inventing, doing, and enjoyment.
 As a result, the students will come away with a mixture of artistic formulas and a fearless creative approach to making art.

 Lower school art introduces many mediums, ideas, materials, and skills.
 Students are encouraged to be creative as they gain confidence with materials and processes.
 Underlying the classroom lessons and presentations are the foundational principles and elements of design.

 As the students progress from grade one to grade four, they will gain many skills and insights--weaving, gluing, cutting, constructing, designing, sketching, painting techniques, drawing, utilizing a full vocabulary of art, and intelligently discussing their work and that of their classmates.

 In middle school Art, 5-7th grade students will explore different media such as charcoal, watercolor, acrylic, and clay.
 This course will introduce the elements and principles of design and color theory to create concepts for drawings, paintings, mixed media, and sculptures.

 Our Upper School art program offers an array of visual arts courses that are cohesive yet diverse from beginner to advanced levels.
 Students have the opportunity to express themselves artistically through photography, media literacy, and digital design classes.
 In addition, our upper-level arts explore alternative mediums and techniques such as batik, encaustics, and metals.

 Mr. Joshua McClymont

-Director of Fine Arts, Upper School Theatre Teacher, Fine Arts Department Chair
+Director of Fine Arts, Upper School Theatre, Fine Arts Department Chair

 When it comes to our children, one of the most important gifts we can provide for them is opportunity.
 It not only prepares them for their future but also gives them the independence to discover and define who they are: who they want to be.
 Our faculty and staff focus on developing the whole child, with a curriculum designed to teach lifelong learning skills.